o-pylypenko/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

 ~~~~~~~~~~
 {: #ex-drop title="Example of where packets get dropped"}

-See Appendix C for examples of how these discard signals map to root causes and mitigation actions.
+See Appendix B for examples of how these discard signals map to root causes and mitigation actions.

 # Example signal-to-mitigation action mapping {#mapping}